-Both functions return CRYPT_OK on success, otherwise they return an error code.
-The "hash" parameter is the location in the descriptor table of the hash.
+The "hash" parameter is the location in the descriptor table of the hash (e.g. the return of find_hash()).
 The "outlen" variable is used to keep track of the output size.
 You must set it to the size of your output buffer before calling the functions.
 When they complete succesfully they store the length of the message digest back in it.
 The functions are otherwise straightforward.
 The "hash_filehandle" function assumes that "in" is an file handle opened in binary mode.
-It will not reset the file position after hashing the content.
+It will hash to the end of file and not reset the file position when finished.